Two Contrasting Structures of “The Two Meanings

 public.

-In contrast, the Christological power is the laying down of all expressions of hegemony as “false consciousness and praxis” of power.[4]
+In contrast, the Christological power is the laying down of all expressions of hegemony as “false consciousness and praxis” of power qua appropriation.[4]
 Christological power is constructive as it is supremely other-directed rather than self-interested.
-In the constructive duty of the Golden Rule is the power of grace structured, shared, and recognized.
+In the constructive duty of the Golden Rule is the attributive power of grace structured, shared, and recognized.
 Only in a civilization of care is agency allowed to flourish.
 Selfishness pursued as “negative freedom to be left alone” actually binds the practitioner to the limiting powers (divine justice) he attempts to flee.[5]
 Giving up any expressions of coercion is a ceding of the ensnaring false power (Matthew 13:41).
-Only in a re-definition of the power of freedom and caring absent hegemonic control is Christological power realized.
+Only in a re-definition of the power of freedom and caring absent hegemonic control and appropriation is Christological power realized as attributive of agency to others.
 Positive power is caring.
 Negative (ineffectual, creation-opposing) power is controlling.
 Positive freedom is the allowance to choose one’s ideology and expression of power.
 Negative freedom is the responsibility to choose wisely and live with the consequences—to live by the sword is to die by the sword (Matthew 26:52; cf. 7:2).
 Its locus classicus also found in Plato and Aristotle (and Luther) is that negative human liberty is what frees from irrational desires, such as pursuits that destroy milieux on which positive freedom (as personal agency) abides.

 Berlin’s existential confusion about the metaphysics of power revealed by his ironical inversion of negative and positive spaces of agency reveals that these two proposals (Berlin’s and Christological) of freedom’s structure can themselves have these considerations of agency applied to them.
 Berlin’s systematics of freedom is “negative” in a multiplicity of senses.
 The very confusion of terms and the misunderstanding of metaphysical duty and allowance ensnare personal agency rather than liberate.